-Again, GM North America and GMI automotive segments are highly cyclical and unpredictable as seen from the dramatic changes in revenue from these regions, indicating that GM is operating in a very competitive environment.
+Again, GM North America and GMI automotive segments are highly cyclical and unpredictable as seen from the dramatic changes in revenue from these regions, indicating that GM operates in a very competitive environment.

-An event as severe as the COVID-19 outbreak has definitely caused the sales of GM’s automotive business to spiral downward.
+An event as severe as the COVID-19 outbreak may make or break General Motors’ automotive business.

 GM’s Revenue Quarterly Growth Rate (QoQ)

 The plot above shows the sequential growth rate of GM’s quarterly revenue from 2015 to 2020.

 Out of the 22 quarters shown in the chart, as many as 10 are in the red.

 In addition, 2017 was probably the worst year when GM reported 3 out of 4 quarters of negative growth rates in the double-digit figures.

 Part of the reason for the drop in revenue was attributed to the sales of the GM Europe subsidiary in 2017.

 In addition, GM posted the worst drop in quarterly revenue in Q2 2020 when the sequential growth rate was at a staggering figure of -48.7%.